(Columbia, South Carolina, March 7, 1889 – Norwich, Connecticut, November 3, 1932).1

 Thirteen of the eighteen men listed as graduates of this ground school class, including Goodnow, chose or were chosen to go to Italy for further training, and were thus among the 150 cadets of the “Italian” or “second Oxford detachment” who sailed to England on the Carmania.
 They departed New York on September 18, 1917, and, after a stopover at Halifax to meet up with a convoy, set out across the Atlantic on September 21, 1917, docking at Liverpool on October 2, 1917.
 Here they learned that they were not to go on to Italy, but would remain in England and attend ground school (again) at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.

 A month later, on November 3, 1917, Goodnow, along with most of the cadets, departed for Grantham in Lincolnshire to attend machine gun school at Harrowby Camp.
-In mid-November, fifty of the Grantham cadets, including Goodnow, were selected to go on to flying schools.10 On November 19, 1917, he and nine others and departed for Doncaster, where Goodnow was posted to No. 41 Training Squadron.11 Towards the end of December, Murton Llewellyn Campbell reported seeing Goodnow at South Carlton; he was among a group “posted to the 45 Pool Squadron.”12 I have found no information on Goodnow’s further training; his R.A.F. service record is uninformative.
-Pershing forwarded the recommendation for his commission as a first lieutenant on March 9, 1918, and the cable confirming the commission was dated March 22, 1918.13
+In mid-November, fifty of the Grantham cadets, including Goodnow, were selected to go on to flying schools.10 On November 19, 1917, he and nine others and departed for Doncaster, where Goodnow was posted to No. 41 Training Squadron.11 Towards the end of December, Murton Llewellyn Campbell reported seeing Goodnow at South Carlton; he was among a group “posted to the 45 Pool Squadron.”12 Mentions of him in Joseph Kirkbride Milnor’s diary indicate that Goodnow was still (or again) at South Carlton throughout February and into March 1918.
+Pershing forwarded the recommendation for Goodnow’s commission as a first lieutenant on March 9, 1918, and the cable confirming the commission came back dated March 22, 1918.13 On the latter day, Milnor, now working for American Aviation HQ in London, wrote in his diary that “Goody came in about 11:00 to say hello.
+Was very much surprised to see him.
+He is flying machines from Lincoln to France.
+Comes back on the boat and then takes another one over.”
+The next day, March 23, 1918, Goodnow was placed on active service.13a

 On April 3, 1918, Goodnow was posted to the R.A.F.
 On April 16, 1918, he was assigned to No. 203 Squadron R.A.F., a Camel squadron; Goodnow was the only Oxford detachment man to be assigned to 203.14 The squadron was stationed at Liettres, about thirty miles south of Dunkirk, and was engaged in ground support work (low bombing and strafing) in response to the German Lys Offensive, which had begun April 9, 1918, and which was the second and northernmost of the four attacks of the German spring offensive.
 The R.A.F. typically gave new pilots two to three weeks to orient themselves before sending them over the lines.
 By early May, when Goodnow would have been ready, the Lys Offensive, having failed in its objectives, had been called off.
 This meant that 203 returned to offensive patrols and escort missions, and it was presumably mainly this type of work that Goodnow engaged in.15 Leonard Rochford, who wrote about his experiences as a pilot with the squadron in I Chose the Sky, noted that Goodnow took part in an aerial fight on May 15, 1918, near La Bassée.16